Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, there will likely be various business licenses and permits to register for.
+Depending on what your business does and its location, there will likely be various business licenses and permits to register for.
 Some common registrations include:

-- Business license: There isn’t a general statewide business license, but many cities in California require businesses to obtain licensing before they can start.
+• Business license: There isn’t a general statewide business license, but many cities in California require businesses to obtain licensing before they can begin operations.

-- Seller’s permit: In order to sell products and provide services in California, a seller’s permit from the California Department of Tax & Fee Administration will be necessary to collect sales tax.
+• Seller’s permit: In order to sell products and provide services in California, a California seller’s permit from the California Department of Tax & Fee Administration to start collecting sales tax.

 Pay the Annual Franchise Tax

-Every year a California Limited Liability Company will need to pay a minimum franchise tax fee of $800 to the California Franchise Tax Board.
+Every year, a California Limited Liability Company pays a minimum franchise tax fee of $800 to the California Franchise Tax Board.
 The franchise tax is based on the gross receipts (total income) of the LLC.

-In addition to the franchise tax, businesses in California also have gross receipts tax.
-The gross receipts tax varies based on the annual net revenue of the LLC.
-This second California tax is only assessed on LLCs and not corporations.
-Once gross revenue exceeds $250,000, there will be an additional franchise tax due.
+In addition to the franchise tax, businesses in California also have a gross receipts tax.
+The gross receipts tax varies based on the LLC’s annual net revenue.
+This second California tax is only assessed on LLCs, not corporations.
+Once gross revenue exceeds $250,000, an additional franchise tax is due.

 File the Limited Liability Company Return of Income Form